stelar-labs/opis-rs/README.md

 - There are three groups of functions: conversion, arithmetic & comparison
 - Conversion functions support radix 2, 10 & 16.
 - Arithmetic functions are addition, subtration, multiplication, division, remainder, modulo, exponentiation & modular inverse.
-- Comparision function checks between integers a and b if a is greater, lesser or equal to b.
+- Comparision functions are is_greater, is_less and is_equal.

 ## API